MEEDOO99/MEEDOO/Rules-Guidebook.md

 The moderation team reserves the right to block problematic users from joining the server.
 It is not possible for me, or anyone, to list every single situation where a user might cause problems.
 If we deem a user to have malicious intentions, they will be removed by the staff team.

 ### A3.
 Obstruction of Staff Duties
 Users who are not involved in a staff member's activities should stay out.

-Attempting to obstruct, deceive, or impede the actions of a staff member is punishable.
+**A3-1.** Attempting to obstruct a staff member in their activities is punishable.

+### A4.
+Right to Confidentiality
+The identity of those who have reported a user must remain a secret.
+If they wish to reveal themselves, they can do so on their own volition.

 # **Section B - General Server Rules**
 These rules apply server-wide and can include but are not limited to text channels, voice channels, direct message, nicknames, playing status, etc...